Giovanni Crosetto

-Giovanni Crosetto (born 12 August 1990) is an Italian politician who has served as a Member of the European Parliament (MEP) since 2024.
-A member of Brothers of Italy (FdI), he sits with the European Conservatives and Reformists (ECR).
+Giovanni Crosetto (born 12 August 1990) is an Italian politician who is a member of the European Parliament (MEP) since 16 July 2024.
+A member of Brothers of Italy (FdI), he sits with the European Conservatives and Reformists Group (ECR Group).
+He was the sole candidate elected in the 2024 European Parliament election in Piedmont.
+Earlier in 2021, he was elected to the City Council of Turin, serving as FdI's group leader and representing its moderate wing.